For additional resources, visit our searchable webinar archive.

-Unlike products that deplete the earth’s resources, wood is the only major building material that grows naturally and is renewable.
-In North America, responsible forest management ensures that forests are legally harvested and managed to meet society’s long-term demand for forest products.
+Wood grows naturally and is renewable.
+Responsible forest management is achieved through adherence to federal, state and provincial laws, best management practices and third-party forest certification systems.
+This helps to ensure that forests are legally harvested and managed to meet society’s long-term demand for forest products.

 Sustainable Forest Certification

 While forestry is practiced in keeping with regulations and guidelines that consider environmental, economic and social values for that particular country, voluntary forest certification allows forest companies to demonstrate the effectiveness of their practices by having them independently assessed against sustainability standards.

 Wood is the only structural building material with third-party certification programs in place to verify that products being sold have come from a responsibly managed resource.
 As of August 2013, more than 500 million acres of forest in Canada and the U.S. were certified under one of the four internationally recognized programs used in North America: the Sustainable Forestry Initiative (SFI), Forest Stewardship Council (FSC), American Tree Farm System (ATFS) and Canadian Standards Association’s Sustainable Forest Management Standard.